 The Organization capitalizes certain costs related to software developed for internal use in accordance with ASC 350-40, Intangibles-Goodwill and Other - Internal Use Software.
 These costs were incurred in connection with developing application which is used for the Organization's program.
 Subsequent additions, modifications or upgrades to internal-use software are capitalized only to the extent that they allow the software to perform a task that it previously did not perform.
 Internal use software is amortized on a straight-line basis over a 10 year period.
-Capitalized software costs, net of accumulated amortization of \$103,614, were \$241,763 as of December 31, 2023.
+Capitalized software costs, net of accumulated amortization of \$138,152, were \$207,225 as of December 31, 2024 and included in software in the accompanying consolidated statement of financial position.